UhrigLab/twilight_length/PlantCV/README.md

 7. We've followed these steps for z2c2-z6c2 to show more example outputs.
-Feel free to delete the output csv files and regenerate them using the entire image sets!
+However, feel free to delete the output csv files and regenerate them using the entire image sets!